hiiamboris/red-wiki/Guru-Meditations.md

 ]
 ```

+# Getting output in a shell when running a Red script

+Use `red --cli <scriptname>` to redirect output to the shell.
+By default, Red uses its own GUI console, not the system shell. `--cli` forces it to use the system shell.

 # Exposing Red/System macros in Red

 > I have some macro constants defined in Red/System.
 How can I reuse them in Red without redefining them again, in Red?